For me, for many years, exercise was all about calorie burn and the quest to take up less space.

 I’m also aware that I need to other things.
 I do Bikram yoga, which is pretty taxing and intense.
 But the swimming, just getting your head under, is one of those things.

 A huge thank you to Fiona for letting me publish all her words.
 And also thank you to the wonderful Caro, Georgia, Paula and Shona who shared their stories on the newsletter too.
-If you’d like to read it, sign up here and it will be zapped to your inbox right away.
+You can read it here, and if you’d like to get the next newsletter go here to sign up.